MLogdberg/mlogdberg.github.io/_posts/2017-09-11-APIManagement-arm-template-creator.md

 },
 ```

-To be compared with the representation recieved when using the REST api:
+To be compared with the representation recieved when extracting the API using the REST interface:

 ```
 {